Spread the word

 There are many ways that you can help spread the word about knit a square.
 Many of you have already started which is a wonderful testimony to your generosity.

-Fill in the form at the bottom of the page, then click on the download button to print and distribute them.
+Download the FREE KAS information from our resources page, then print and distribute them.
 You can give them out to schools as a free teacher resource, your local yarn shops, community boards, your local clubs, church groups, friends and family.
 Ask your friends and family to do the same.

-Join the knit-a-square Face Book group, which is administered by Kalai McDonald.
-Send the link to all your friends on Face Book.
+Join the knit-a-square Facebook group.
+Send the link to all your friends on Facebook.

-Some of you may belong to My Space and could start a group there.
-Or download photographs of your knitting anywhere, anytime to Flickr.com.
+Some of you may belong to other social networks, so why not start a group there?
+Upload photographs of your knitting to Flickr.com.
 Online social networking is a modern phenomena which has made it so much easier to spread the word, so if you know how to, please do.

 If you belong to, or find a knitting blog, contribute a message to it that explains what knit-a-square aims are with a link to the site.